DontPanicO/jwtXploiter/README.md

 # jwtXploiter
 A tool to test the security of json web token.
-The tool is in beta, plese open issues when you run into errors.
+The tool is under developement, plese open issues when you run into errors.

 ### Wiki
 [Beta wiki](https://github.com/DontPanicO/jwtXploiter/wiki)